The best – and worst – Super Bowl 2023 ads so far

 Doritos

-Doritos has also waded into the pre-Super Bowl ad space with a new campaign, with the chip company sharing a teaser of its game day ad on 9 January.
+Doritos has also earned praise for its new campaign, with the chip company sharing a teaser of its game day ad on 9 January.
 In the photo, which was shared to Instagram, fans eagerly crowded around a car for a glimpse of an unidentified celebrity, who happened to be holding a Dorito in his hand.

 In the caption, the company wrote: “A bag of Doritos BBQ, paparazzi and a mysterious person walk into a bar…”